 See the New Guard exchange duty with the Old Guard in the famous Changing the Guard ceremony outside Buckingham Palace.

-Changing the Guard also take place at Windsor Castle on certain days at 11am, and Changing of The Queen’s Life Guard takes place daily at Horse Guards Parade at 11am (10am on Sundays).
-Check the Household Division website for the full schedule of the ceremonies.
+Changing the Guard also takes place at Windsor Castle every Tuesday, Thursday and Saturday at 11am and the Changing of The King's Life Guard usually takes place daily at Horse Guards Parade at 11am (10am on Sundays).
+Remember to check the Household Division's website for the full schedule of the ceremonies.

 Book tickets to Buckingham Palace’s summer opening to step inside the palace itself and admire its lavish interiors during the summer months.

 Visit the Household Division website for the full schedule of dates and timings.
-There is no Changing the Guard in very wet weather.
+There can be last-minute cancellations of the Changing the Guard ceremony, such as in very wet weather.